He Inherited A Devastating Disease. A CRISPR Gene-Editing Breakthrough Stopped It

 "While these are early data, they show us that we can overcome one of the biggest challenges with applying CRISPR clinically so far, which is being able to deliver it systemically and get it to the right place," Doudna says.

-CRISPR has already been shown to help patients suffering from the devastating blood disorders sickle disease disease and beta thalassemia.
-And doctors are trying to use it to treat cancer, and restore vision to people blinded by a rare genetic disorder.
+CRISPR has already been shown to help patients suffering from the devastating blood disorders sickle cell disease and beta thalassemia.
+And doctors are trying to use it to treat cancer and to restore vision to people blinded by a rare genetic disorder.

 The study Doherty volunteered for is the first in which doctors are simply infusing the gene-editor directly into patients and letting it find its own way to the right gene in the right cells.
-In this case: Cells in the liver making the destructive protein.
+In this case, it's cells in the liver making the destructive protein.

 "This is the first example in which CRISPR-Cas9 is injected directly into the bloodstream — in other words systemic administration — where we use it as a way to reach a tissue that's far away from the site of injection and very specifically use it to edit disease-causing genes," says John Leonard, the CEO of Intellia Therapeutics, which is sponsoring the study.